winstontsai/RottenBot/README.md

 For some example edits, see [example_edits.txt](https://github.com/winstontsai/RottenBot/blob/master/example_edits.txt).

 ## Description
 Many film articles on Wikipedia contain Rotten Tomatoes data for the film.
 For some examples, visit [Titanic](https://en.wikipedia.org/wiki/Titanic_(1997_film)), [Black Widow](https://en.wikipedia.org/wiki/Black_Widow_(2021_film)), and [Casablanca](https://en.wikipedia.org/wiki/Casablanca_(film)).
-RottenBot keeps the numbers up to date.
-It also adds missing info, updates citations, and performs other minor fixes.
+RottenBot keeps this info up to date.

 There is no consensus on the wording of Rotten Tomatoes prose on Wikipedia, so a bot which rewrites every article's Rotten Tomatoes prose into a uniform format would likely not obtain community approval.
-Hence RottenBot tries to keep most of the original [wikitext](https://en.wikipedia.org/wiki/Help:Wikitext) while making some discretionary modifications.
-In particular, RottenBot performs a complete rewrite of the original prose if the original prose cannot be safely updated automatically.
+Hence RottenBot keeps most of the original [wikitext](https://en.wikipedia.org/wiki/Help:Wikitext) intact.

 RottenBot also has a simple flagging system to prevent undesirable or otherwise overzealous edits from being made.
 Flagged edits need to be reviewed and cleared by the bot operator in order for the edit to be uploaded.